Upcoming Events

 Charlie’s Queer Books: 465 N 36th St, Seattle, Washington

-Join author Ingrid Hu Dahl and Page Two as they celebrate the launch of her book Sun Shining on Morning Snow: a memoir of identity, loss, and living boldly at Upstart & Crow with a special guest in Granville Island.
+Presented by publisher Page Two, come celebrate author Ingrid Hu Dahl and that launch of her book Sun Shining on Morning Snow: a memoir of identity, loss, and living boldly at Upstart & Crow with special guest Donna Seto, author of Chinatown Vancouver: an illustrated history .

 Upstart & Crow: 1387 Railspur Alley, Granville Island, Vancouver, BC

-Both/And: A Fireside Chat with Two Mixed Asian Authors on Identity, Creativity & Bold Living
+• Both/And: A Virtual Fireside Chat with Two Mixed Asian Authors on Identity, Creativity & Bold Living

 "Both/And: A Fireside Chat with Two Mixed Asian Authors on Identity, Creativity & Bold Living"